The-Mad-Noodle/Mad-Noodle-Via-Support/README.md

 ## Support and Contact

-For further assistance, please reach out through our [GitHub Issues](https://github.com/The-Mad-Noodle/Mad-Noodle-Via-Support/issues) or contact support directly at our website.
+For further assistance, please reach out through our [GitHub Issues](https://github.com/The-Mad-Noodle/Mad-Noodle-Via-Support/issues) or contact support directly at our website https://www.themadnoodle.com/.

 Hope you love this new support we added for your Mad Noodle KeyPad!